 Three meals a day and therapy helped her out of anorexia.

 She suffered from an “I need to be perfect” attitude.

-A fan dealing with mental health issued really connected with her books and contacted Tricia about how much she appreciated her writing.
+One of her happiest moments as an author was when a fan dealing with mental health issues really connected with her books and contacted Tricia about how much she appreciated her writing.
 Download PDF Podcast Transcription

 3 Key Points: